DanielLiu1123/single-flight/README.md

 });
 ```

-## 🤔 When to Use Single Flight
+## Use Cases

-### ✅ Perfect For:
+### Recommended Scenarios

+Single Flight is particularly effective in the following scenarios:

 - **Database queries** with high cache miss rates
 - **External API calls** that are expensive or rate-limited
 - **Complex computations** that are CPU-intensive
-- **Cache warming** scenarios to prevent stampedes
+- **Cache warming** operations to prevent cache stampedes

-### ❌ Not Suitable For:
+### Not Recommended For

+Single Flight should be avoided in these situations:

-- Operations that should always execute (like logging)
+- Operations that must always execute independently (e.g., logging, metrics collection)
-- Very fast operations where coordination overhead exceeds benefits
+- Very fast operations where coordination overhead exceeds the benefits
-- Operations with side effects that must happen for each call
+- Operations with side effects that need to occur for each individual call

-## 📄 License
+## License

 The MIT License.